grantmacken/nginx-exist/README.md

 Server

-**eXist-db** provides a XML document-oriented schema-less data-store and an xQuery engine to access and serve this data
+**eXist-db** provides a XML document-oriented schema-less data-store and an XQuery engine to access and serve this data

 -------------------------------------------------------------------------------